Ground Source Heat Pumps

 (p/kWh renewable heat)

 The commercial RHI provides a subsidy, payable for 20 years, to eligible, non-domestic renewable heat generators.
-This includes for example small businesses, hospitals and schools as well as district heating schemes such as where one boiler serves multiple homes.
+This includes, for example, farms, businesses, hospitals and schools as well as district heating schemes such as where one boiler serves multiple homes.
 Eligible usage of the heat includes usage in an enclosed building for heating a space, heating water, or carrying out a process (eg. heating and cooling in a brewery).

 Payments for installations are calculated by multiplying the applicable tariff(s) by the amount of heat generated (using an RHI compliant heat meter) in the relevant quarterly period.
 There are two tariff tiers which apply to the commercial RHI.
 The tier 1 tariff is paid per kWh of heat produced up to 15% of full rated, annual capacity and the tier 2 tariff is paid on the remaining 85% of total heat output.